Saturday, October 26, 2019

 Remembering Jimmy Lee Jackson

-Most battles of the Civil Rights Movement took place in rural communities across the South, where ordinary Americans put their lives on the line for peace and justice for all.
+Most battles of the Civil Rights Movement occurred in rural communities across the South, where ordinary Americans put their lives on the line for peace and justice for all.

-African American Army veteran Jimmy Lee Jackson was one of those brave souls who sacrificed his life for others.
+African American Army veteran Jimmy Lee Jackson was one of those brave citizens who sacrificed their lives for others.

-Jackson and his family sought refuge in a black-owned business.
+Jackson and his family found refuge in a black-owned business.
 When spotted by police, the beatings continued.
-They attacked his elderly grandfather first.
+First, they attacked his elderly grandfather.
 When Jackson's mother attempted to pull the officers off him, she was beaten, prompting Jackson to intervene.
 He was knocked against a vending machine before being shot twice in the abdomen by State police.
 He stumbled outside, where he collapsed on the ground.

 Friends transported Jackson to the segregated hospital miles away in Selma instead of the forbidden local white hospital, which may have saved his life.
 Before succumbing to his wounds, Jackson recounted how he was beaten and shot before collapsing outside to the press or anyone who would listen.
 Jackson's death prompted the Selma to Montgomery March and the passage of the Voting Rights Act as a fitting tribute to a man who not only attempted to vote but encouraged others to do the same.